 Please see attached pdf

-The Clinton Senior Center Van Hours of Operation are 8:15 AM to 2:30 PM Monday-Friday
+The van hours of operation are 8:15 AM to 2:30 PM Monday-Friday

-Clinton Senior Center Van Services are made possible by the Worcester Regional Transit Authority (W.R.T.A.)
+Van Services for seniors aged 60+ and individuals with disabilities are made possible by the Clinton Senior Center in conjunction with the Worcester Regional Transit Authority (W.R.T.A.)

 Yes, both vans are equipped with an accessible LIFT.